 Then his sister said to Pharaoh's daughter, “Shall I go and call you a nurse from the Hebrew women to nurse the child for you?”
 And Pharaoh's daughter said to her, “Go.”
 So the girl went and called the child's mother (Exodus 2:7-8).

 What a wonderful work of grace God wrought, probably in answer to a prayer of Jochebed.
 She may very well have prayed a prayer such as “Lord, I refuse to throw our beautiful baby boy that you gave us into the river.
 Instead, I place him in your hands.
 And Lord, somehow, keep our little boy safe and bring him back to us.
 Even though Amram and I don’t have much money, if you bring him back, we will trust you to provide.
 And Lord, somehow, use him for your glory.”

 And Pharaoh's daughter said to her, “Take this child away and nurse him for me, and I will give you your wages.”
 So the woman took the child and nursed him.
 When the child grew older, she brought him to Pharaoh's daughter, and he became her son.
 She named him Moses, “Because,” she said, “I drew him out of the water,” (Exodus 2:9-10).

-Praise God, praise God, praise God!
+Praise God!
 Only God could orchestrate a series of events so beautifully and artistically.

-God used a young mother with a heart of faith, who trusted God and defied the wicked orders of a ruthless king.
-And not only did Jochedbed get to receive her baby boy back, but God also arranged for her to get paid by the government to raise her baby for a while!
+God used a young mother with a heart of faith, who trusted Him and defied the wicked orders of a ruthless king.
+And not only did Jochedbed receive her baby boy back, but God also arranged for her to get paid by the government to raise her baby for a while!